wechatShitProgram/gitea-related/Introduction.md

 * Gitea should be similar to existing Git hosting solutions hence users could migrate from other solutions painlessly.
 Gitea should be able to migrate to another instance of server when required, by carefully designing its data structure and dependencies.

+* Gitea should provide more security to its end user.
+To accomplish that, Gitea integrated internal TLS support for its web interface, introduced password-less SSH authentication, implemented and strictly comply to RFC 6238 (the TOTP algorithm) in order to protect user from the threat of password-stealers.

 ## Key Stakeholders